Norbert-Hubner-Lab/Dual-function_RBP_manuscript_analysis/README.md

 https://www.biorxiv.org/content/10.1101/2021.04.13.439465v1

-This repository contains all the pre- and post-processing analysis scripts.
+This repository contains all the pre-processing scripts.